-Greenhouse managers and growers continue to navigate challenges such as climate variations, rising energy costs, and increasing consumer demand for local fresh produce—especially berries—all year round.
+Greenhouse managers and growers continue to navigate challenges such as climate variations, rising energy costs, and increasing consumer demand for local fresh produce — especially berries — all year round.
 Consumers also want more transparency about where their food comes from and how it’s grown.

-What Harnois Sees for 2025 in CEA
+Greenhouse Trends 2025: What Harnois Observes in CEA

 1. Improving Existing Greenhouse Facilities